-Each Area Dean will work closely with Suffragan Bishop and the Archdeacon and also with the Lay Chair and mission community leaders in the deanery.
+The Area Dean of Manchester South and Stretford will work closely with the Bishop of Middleton and the Archdeacon of Manchester and also with the Lay Chair and mission community leaders in the deanery.

-They will work in close co-operation with key lay and ordained church leaders in their deanery, in particular new incumbents, involving them in shaping the strategy for the deanery and supporting them with the implementation of agreed changes.
+They will work in close co-operation with key lay and ordained church leaders in the Deanery of Manchester South and Stretford, in particular new incumbents, involving them in shaping the strategy for the deanery and supporting them with the implementation of agreed changes.